 User-friendly features simplify system operation.
 Menus allow a user to select a job from a displayed list, to enter parameters, and to run the job.
 Users needing more help can call up the User Guide.
-The Personal Data System, which runs under the transaction processing system, allows a user to build a personal data base and to retrieve data from it in tabular form.
+The Personal Data System, which runs under the transaction processing system, allows a user to build a personal database for retrieval of data in tabular form.